1fmusic/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

->> lambda allows for an anonymous in-line function to be defined and called in one line.
+>> lambda allows for an anonymous in-line function to be defined and called in one line. it also allows you to pass a function in as a variable (functional programming).  x = filter(lambda x: x % 3 == 0, my_list).  if you pass lambda to the filter function, filter uses lambda to decide what to filter and the second argument (my_list) is the list it will look through.

 ---